mozilla/standards-positions/CONTRIBUTING.md

 the respective Bugzilla bug, linked with a wrench 🔧 icon in the standards-position dashboard entry.

-If an issue becomes overwhelmed by excessive advocacy or other off-topic comments, comments might be edited or deleted, and the issue might be locked.
+If an issue becomes overwhelmed by excessive advocacy or other off-topic comments, comments might be hidden, edited, or deleted, and the issue might be locked.

 ### For Mozilla's Subject-Matter Experts